Fooling the Image Dehazing Models by First Order Gradient: Related Work

 \subsection{Image Dehazing}

-Image dehazing algorithms aim at removing the haze on the hazy images~\cite{liu2022towards,yang2022self,zhang2021single,deng2020hardgan,li2021dehazeflow,li2022physically}.
-The existing dehazing methods can be divided into DL-based and non-DL-based~\cite{gui2021a}.
+Image dehazing algorithms aim at removing the haze on the hazy images~\cite{liu2022towards,yang2022self,zhang2021single,li2021dehazeflow,li2022physically}.
+The existing dehazing methods can be divided into DL-based and non-DL-based~\cite{gui2022comprehensive}.
 Overall, without considering the computation cost, the DL-based dehazing methods can achieve better performance than non-DL-based methods.
 However, our research shows the DL-based SISO dehazing models can be attacked by the first order attack algorithms.

-Various dehazing networks have been proposed by the researchers.
-A reformulated atmospheric scattering model is embedded to AODNet~\cite{li2017aod}, which is a light weight dehazing network.
-GCANet~\cite{chen2019gated} utilizes the idea of residual learning, which can promote the dehazing performance.
-DM2FNet~\cite{deng2019deep} adopts five different feature functions and fuses them to the final output.
+Various dehazing networks~\cite{gui2022comprehensive} have been proposed by the researchers.
+DM2FNet~\cite{deng2019deep} adopts four different feature functions and fuses them to the final output.
 The attention mechanism is applied in FFANet~\cite{qin2020ffa} and GridDehazeNet~\cite{liu2019griddehazenet}, which can obtain fine dehazing results.
-MSBDN~\cite{dong2020multi} prove that boosting strategy and back projection can be used in dehazing module, which can preserve spatial information by a symmetrical path.
-The contrastive learning is used for dehazing task by AECR-Net~\cite{wu2021contrastive}, which constructs the positive and negative pairs during training process.
+MSBDN~\cite{dong2020multi} proves that boosting strategy and back projection can be used in the dehazing module, which can preserve spatial information by a symmetrical path.
+The contrastive learning is used for dehazing task by AECR-Net~\cite{wu2021contrastive}, which constructs the positive and negative pairs during the training process.
 DIDH~\cite{shyam2021towards} proposes to restore the high frequency and low frequency information by discriminator networks.
 RDN~\cite{li2020deep} proves that retinex model can be embedded to the dehazing process to obtain the residual illumination map and the dehazed image.
 PSD~\cite{chen2021psd} takes a pre-trained and fine-tuning strategy to utilize the physical priors.
 DeHamer~\cite{guo2022image} uses the transformer architecture to implement the dehazing network.
 4KDehazing~\cite{zheng2021ultra} puts affine bilateral grid learning as a branch to the overall network that can process the high resolution image with high speed.
 Within the scope of SISO dehazing system, we find these well-known dehazing networks can be fooled by first order attack.